0catalin/ServerUdpTcp/readme.txt

         I needed to use a global variable because I needed all my clients to shutdown gracefully when the server stopped because of other actions (not a simple 'exit').
 So I used signal handlers.
 They can't take parameters and they needed the structure to call its function, and that is the justification of using 1 global variable.
+I did the same in both the server and client.